 The ergonomic Citaro driver’s cab features a fully-adjustable steering wheel and dashboard, with frequently-operated controls within easy reach.
 A multifunction steering wheel places additional selector buttons on the steering wheel.

 The turquoise display unit on the bottom left is the New Onboard Bus Equipment (NOBE) fare collection system controller.
 Above the NOBE is the Trapeze Common Fleet Management System (CFMS) display unit.
-The gear selector, door controls and the handbrake lever are located on the left of the driver.
+The gear selector and door controls are on the left side of the dashboard, with the handbrake lever on the right of the driver.
 A CCTV monitor, located above the driver, assists with monitoring of the surroundings.
 The Electronic Display Sign (EDS) controllers are co-located with the CCTV monitor above the driver.

 The Mercedes-Benz Citaro hybrid bus comes equipped with the Golden Eye Driver Anti-Fatigue System, supplied by TNT Surveillance.
 The camera unit is installed on the top of the dashboard.
-More driver assistance features are described later in this article.
+More driver assistance features are elaborated on later in this article.

 Continued on Page 2:

 - Additional Features